Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Brooklyn Museum Lobby| ©Daniel Kelly

-In addition, this price includes a daily guided tour of the museum with a professional.
-This way, the experience is much more complete and you can focus on the highlights and learn about the history of the works of art, the legend of the Egyptian papyri, and the architecture of the building, among other things.
+In addition, this price includes the guided tour that takes place daily in the museum with a professional.
+This way the experience is much more complete and you can focus on the highlights and learn about the history of the works of art, the legend of the Egyptian papyri, and the architecture of the building, among other things.

 • Admission to the Brooklyn Museum